Megami Tensei: Reception

 Prior to its popularity in the west, the game was a major franchise in Japan, having sold over four million copies by 2003.
-Excluding the Persona series, the Megami Tensei series has sold approximately 7.2 million copies by October 2017.
+Excluding the Persona series, the Megami Tensei series sold approximately 7.2 million copies by October 2017.
 By October 2018, the Megami Tensei main series has shifted approximately 12.4 million packaged and digital copies (including DL of free-to-play titles) of games worldwide.
-In addition, the Persona sub-series has sold 9.3 million copies, bringing total franchise numbers to 21.7 million units (including DL of free-to-play titles).
-Excluding the Persona series, the Megami Tensei series had supplied 17.7 million copies by 2021, including free-to-play titles.
+In addition, the Persona sub-series sold 9.3 million copies, bringing total franchise numbers to 21.7 million units (including DL of free-to-play titles) by 2018.
+Excluding the Persona series, the Megami Tensei series had supplied 19.2 million copies by 2023, including free-to-play titles.
+As of 5 March 2024, the Persona series has sold 22.6 million units worldwide.
+Based on a December 16, 2023 survey conducted by Nikkei Entertainment, the combined fanbase of the Shin Megami Tensei and Persona series within Japan has an average age of 32 years, and a male-to-female ratio that skews 40:60.

 Japanese website 4Gamer.net referred to the series as one of Japan's biggest role-playing franchises.
 UGO Networks writer K. Thor Jensen cited the first Megami Tensei game as the first successful use of cyberpunk aesthetics in video games, saying that the series' mix of science fiction elements and the occult "create a truly unique fictional cyberpunk world".
 Nintendo Power has noted that Atlus always mixes "familiar gameplay" with surprising settings when creating games for the series, citing Persona, with its "modern-day horror stories" and "teams of Japanese high-school kids", as the perfect example.
 The editor also added that Strange Journey followed a similar system, calling it a "science-fiction makeover" of the series.
 In an article about the interaction of Japanese and Western gaming culture, 1UP.com mentioned the Shin Megami Tensei subseries alongside Nippon Ichi Software's Disgaea series.
 Kurt Kalata wrote: "[They] may not be big sellers, but they've garnered underground success and attracted thousands of obsessed fans."
 GameSpot writer Andrew Vestal referred to the series as the third biggest RPG series in Japan after Final Fantasy and Dragon Quest.
 IGN's Matt Coleman mentioned Nocturne in the article "A History of Console RPGs", referring to its content as "challenging stuff for a genre that used to be all about princess saving and evil cleansing".